CampusVH/cvh-camera/README.md

 In this documentation clients that publish a feed will be referred to as *senders* and clients who receive a feed will be referred to as *receivers* or *viewers*.

+# Sender Web Page

+CVH-Camera provides a web page with which users can transmit camera feeds.

+## Query Parameters

+The behavior of the sender page can be controlled using its query parameters.

+Providing query parameters can be done by appending a question mark to the url, followed by key-value pairs which are divided by and symbols.
+Example: `http://www.mywebpage.com/somePage.html?param1=value1&param2=value2`.
+In the example the parameters `param1` and `param2` are provided with the values `value1` and `value2`.

+The following list explains the usage of the parameters:

+* `room`: The number of the janus room.
+Defaults to `1000`.

+* `slot`: The camera slot used in the room.
+Defaults to `0`.

+* `token`: The token required for authentication on the camera server (see below).
+Defaults to an empty string, which will yield to the user not being able to transmit his camera feed.

+* `pin` *optional*: The pin for the janus room.
+If the janus room has no pin, provide the value `none`.
+If this parameter is not provided, an input field for the pin is shown.

+* `customNameAllowed` *optional*: If this parameter is present (even when holding no value), an input field for a custom name is shown.
+This name is then required to start the transmission.

 # Camera Server

 CVH-Camera uses a Nodejs server with the socket.io library to send events regarding the camera feeds out to the receivers in realtime.
 The socket connection is also used to verify feeds that are published in the Janus rooms and only send those to the receivers.
 This way no unwanted feeds can be shown to the receivers while still having a public password for the Janus room itself.